eriklindernoren/Keras-GAN/README.md

 Paper: https://arxiv.org/abs/1612.05424

-**MNIST to MNIST-M Classification**
+##### MNIST to MNIST-M Classification
-Trains a classifier on translated MNIST images during adversarial domain adapaptation, using the images' original annotations and evaluates the classifier on MNIST-M. The naive solution trains a classifier on MNIST and evaluates it on MNIST-M. The naive model manages a 55% classification accuracy on MNIST-M while the one trained during domain adaptation gets a 95% classification accuracy.
+Trains a classifier on MNIST images that are translated to resemble MNIST-M (by performing unsupervised image-to-image domain adaptation).
+This model is compared to the naive solution of training a classifier on MNIST and evaluating it on MNIST-M. The naive model manages a 55% classification accuracy on MNIST-M while the one trained during domain adaptation gets a 95% classification accuracy.

 | Method       | Accuracy  |
 | ------------ |:---------:|